Status: 30 June 2020 - information for students

 Status: 30 March 2020 – information

 Danube University Krems has been teleworking for about 14 days now.
 Once more, we would like to take this opportunity to express explicitly our gratitude for your considerable achievements.
 You have demonstrated impressively how the implementation and development of existing and new solutions were carried out very quickly and how Danube University Krems immediately switched to teleworking.
 Whether in teaching, such as the shift from classroom to online courses, in research or in the administration: the commitment and performance are exemplary.
-Even events, such as the EDUdays or the Administrative Law Forum 2020, will be held online this year.
+Even events, such as the EDUdays or the Administrative Law Forum 2020 (update 9.4.: will probably not take place until next year), will be held online this year.

 With this background, but especially in view of the still challenging developments regarding COVID-19 and in order to support the respective planning additionally, the Rectorate has decided today that Danube University Krems will continue to operate in teleworking mode for the time being until 30 April 2020 and a reassessment of the situation will take place mid of April.